jfredrickson/tsp_scraper/README.md

 ## Usage

-The `scrape` method returns data in a hash:
+The `scrape` method returns data in an array of hashes:

 ```ruby
 require 'tsp_scraper'